inhouse-tool/MemoPad/docs/Classes/CMainFrame.md

 ### `LRESULT OnMessageDlg( WPARAM wParam, LPARAM lParam )`

 Handles `WM_MESSAGEDLG` message ( defined in this class )
-to serve other windows a function to popup a '*darkened*' messagebox
+to serve other windows a function to popup a '*darkened*' message box

 This is the endpoint function when the [`MessageDlg()`](#messagedlg-lpszprompt-ntype-)